ProtectedVariable/DemocraticChess/communicationProtocol.md

 ## Client to Server communication

-The following types of messages will be available:
+The following types of messages are available:

 |Description	|Type| Parameters |
 |----------		|------|--------|